gctools-outilsgc/aurora-website/src/docs/en/component/system-messaging.md

 </Alert>
 '></codeblock>

-Error notifications are used for system failures and user errors.

-Error example: “Your password must contain at least 8 characters.”

 ## Warning

+Warning notifications are used for notices of potential future errors.

+Warning example: “Caps lock is on which may cause you to enter your password incorrectly.”

 <Alert color="warning">
     This is a warning alert with <a href="#" class="alert-link">an example link</a>.